There’s a lot to consider when trying to define diastasis recti. Let’s start with the most basic and move to the more complex.

 From an anatomical perspective

-When humans develop in utero, most body parts occur in pairs—two arms, two legs, two eyes, two nostrils.
+When humans develop in utero, most body parts occur in pairs—two arms, two legs, two eyes.
 The same is true of the abdominal muscles.
-There are four layers of abdominals (rectus abdominis, external obliques, internal obliques, and transverse abdominis), and similarly, each layer has a left and right side.
+There are four layers of abdominals—rectus abdominis, external obliques, internal obliques, and transverse abdominis.
+And likewise, each layer has a left and right side.

-Rectus abdominis, on the other hand, sits encased in a sheath.
-This muscle, which most people think of as ‘the 6-pack,’ is divided down its middle by the linea alba.
-One of the most common definitions for diastasis recti is a space of greater than 2 cm (or 2 fingers’ width) between the inner border of the left and right rectus abdominis muscles.
+Rectus abdominis is the only abdominal muscle that runs vertically, and it is the one most people think of as ‘the 6-pack.’
+The linea alba is the white connective tissue dividing the left and right sides of this muscle, and it is the structure that stretches when a diastasis occurs.
+Consequently, one of the most common definitions for diastasis recti is a space of greater than 2 cm (or 2 fingers’ width) between the inner border of the left and right rectus abdominis muscles.

 From a functional perspective

-Although it’s common to measure a diastasis recti by its width, it’s actually the depth that’s more important.
-A diastasis recti that is deep indicates a woman who has difficulty creating tension, and without tension, there’s a lack of stability.
+Although the most common definition measures a diastasis recti by its width, it’s actually the depth that’s more important.
+This is because the depth indicates difficulty creating tension between the left and right sides, and without tension, there’s a lack of stability.
 To be fair, it’s harder to generate tension the farther apart these muscles get, but to discuss a diastasis in terms of the gap puts the focus in the wrong place.

 What is diastasis recti in pregnant women?